Pål Varhaug

-Pål Varhaug (born 26 January 1991 in Stavanger) is a former racing driver from Norway.
+Pål Varhaug (born 26 January 1991 in Stavanger) is a Norwegian former racing driver.

 Career

 Karting

 Varhaug began his motorsport career in karting in 2005, finishing fifth in the Norwegian Championship ICA Junior category.
 He also finished fourth in the Viking Trophy ICA Junior class.
-The following year he won the Norwegian Championship ICA Junior title.
+The following year, he won the Norwegian Championship ICA Junior title.

 Formula Renault 2.0

 Varhaug moved up to single–seaters in 2007, competing in the Swiss Formula Renault 2.0 championship for Jenzer Motorsport.
-Over the course of the season he took seven podium places, including four race wins, to finish as runner-up in the championship.
+Over the course of the season, he took seven podium places, including four race wins, to finish as runner-up in the championship.
 He also took part in selected races in both the Italian Formula Renault 2.0 and Formula Renault 2.0 NEC championships.

 Varhaug continued with Jenzer Motorsport in the category for 2008, racing full seasons in both the Eurocup Formula Renault 2.0 and Italian Formula Renault 2.0 series.
 He finished fifteenth in the Eurocup standings, with his best race result being a fifth place in the second event at Estoril.
 In the Italian series, he finished in the points in all fourteen races and took three races wins to comfortably win the title.

 At the end of the season, Varhaug took part in Formula Renault 3.5 Series testing at Paul Ricard with the Italian Prema Powerteam, completing over one hundred laps in the process.